 With the expansion of the air purifier market, many new manufacturers have appeared on the market.
 In this review, I will present a test of the FIWOTTTDA air purifier.
-It is a new brand on the market with excellent specifications and with some additional features worth mentioning.
+It is a new brand on the market with excellent specifications and some great features worth mentioning.

 FIWOTTTDA uses 5-stage filtration.
 It is designed for rooms up to 385 sq. ft. and fits perfectly into a living room, bedroom, office, or similar room.
 Smart sensor, auto mode, and timer are just some of the advanced features that adorn the FIWOTTTDA air purifier.